Indo people: Political organisations

-Japanese occupation (1942-1945)
+Japanese occupation (1942–1945)

-During World War II the European colonies in South East Asia, including the Dutch East Indies, were invaded and annexed by the Japanese Empire.
+During World War II, the European colonies in Southeast Asia, including the Dutch East Indies, were invaded and annexed by the Japanese Empire.
 The Japanese sought to eradicate anything reminiscent of European government.
 Many of the Indies Dutch had spent World War II in Japanese concentration camps.
 All full blooded Europeans were put in Japanese concentration camps while the larger (Indo) European population, who could prove close native ancestry, were subjected to a curfew, usually in their homes, which was known as Buiten Kampers (Dutch for outside campers).
 First the POWs, then all male adults and finally all females with their children and adolescents were interned.
 Boys of 10 years old and older were separated from their mothers and put into a boys camp usually together with old men.
 While the women were interned with children in women's camps, Vrouwenkampen all working age men were interned as forced unpaid labor.
 The Japanese failed in their attempts to win over the Indo community, and Indos were made subject to the same forceful measures.

 "Nine-tenths of the so-called Europeans are the offspring of whites married to native women.
 These mixed people are called Indo-Europeans… They have formed the backbone of officialdom.
-In general they feel the same loyalty to the Netherlands as do the white Dutch.
+In general, they feel the same loyalty to the Netherlands as do the white Dutch.
 They have full rights as Dutch citizens and they are Christians and follow Dutch customs.
 This group has suffered more than any other during the Japanese occupation".

 — Official US Army publication for the benefit of G.I.'s, 1944.